nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all free time for the given day : `list-freetime`

-Lists all the freetime for the given day
+Lists all the free time for the given day

 Format: `list-freetime DATE`